sgdva/anaplan-api/README.md

 ```

 ## Known Issues
 This library currently uses PyJKS library for handling Java Keystore files.
-This project does not appear to be actively developed, and there is a known error installing pycryptodomex and twofish - both dependencies for PyJKS.
-The core files required from this library are:

-- jks.py
-- rfc2898.py
-- sun_crypto.py
-- util.py

-### PyJKS Requirements
-- javaobj-py3
-- pyasn1
-- pyasn1_modules

-You can simply download, remove the unnecessary files, and drop the jks folder in your site-package directory to work around the error.
+I omitted those since they create issues.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Feel free to fork it or use it.

 ## License
 [BSD](https://opensource.org/licenses/BSD-2-Clause)